NoLieNoSean/NoNotes/content/Notes/TUT ALG3 9.md

 date: 2025-11-17
 time: 13:55
 tags:
+  - ALG3
+  - Tutorial
 ---
 # Problem 11

+> [!Exercise]
+> Prove that a finite subgroup of the multiplicative group  of any field $F$ is a cyclic group.

 Let $G\subseteq F^{\times}$ be of order $n$.
 Let $A_{d}$ denote the set of elements of $G$ of order $d$.
 Let $B_{d}$ denote the set of elements of $G$ whose order divides $d$, that is, $\{ x\in G:x^{d}=1 \}$.